aman-1998/find_duplicates/README.md

 This method works well if:

-* The array contains numbers from 0 to n-1
+* The array contains number from 0 to n-1